 Identifying Mid-Term Deficiencies using Blackboard Grade Center

-Faculty are required to report mid-term grades at the 9th week of the semester.
-If you use the Blackboard Grade Center, these steps can help you identify those students who have earned D's and F's simply and quickly.
+Instructors are encouraged to report mid-term grades during the 9th week of the semester.
+If you use the Blackboard Grade Center, these steps can help you identify those students who have earned a D or F simply and quickly.
 The three basic tasks involved are:

 - Create a grading schema to define the score ranges for grades A - F